docker-library/docs/mysql/README.md

 user and password, which will subsequently be granted all permissions for the database specified by the optional `MYSQL_DATABASE` variable.
 Note that if you only have one of these two environment variables, then neither will actually do anything - these two are meant to be used in conjunction with one another.
+When these variables are used, it will create a new user with the given password in the MySQL database - there is no need to specify `MYSQL_USER` with `root`, as the `root` user already exists in the default MySQL and the password is controlled by `MYSQL_ROOT_PASSWORD`.

 ### `MYSQL_DATABASE`